nikakvo/GKI_Kernel_SukiSU/README.md

 - **Effective config verification** — reads the `.config` the build *produced* and compares it against everything requested.
 Kconfig drops undefined symbols and unmet dependencies in complete silence, so reading the defconfig back proves nothing.
+This is what caught four deprecated SUSFS options still being written into the defconfig long after upstream removed them.

 Results land in `PATCH_STATUS.json` and `BUILD_REPORT.txt` next to the artifacts.